AdamTakvam/DrBash/README.md

-# bash
+# Admin-Sripts
-A collection of bash scripts for basic (and not-so-basic) system administration
+A collection of bash scripts for basic (and not-so-basic) system administration.
+See the Philosophy section below for more details on what makes this repo special.

 ## ASSumptions
 These scripts are only intended to work correctly on Debian 12 with Bash 5.